adamenagy/aps-design-automation-nodejs/README.md

 ## Description

 Webapp interface that uses Design Automation to update the `width` and `height` param of DWG Dynamic Block (using AutoCAD), RVT Window Family instance (using Revit), IPT Part parameters (using Inventor) and 3DS ... (using 3dsMax).
-Also includes a `Clear Account` (remove all AppBundles and Activities) and `Define new Activity` based on the sample code.
+Also includes a `Clear account` (remove all AppBundles and Activities) and `Create/Update` (create new AppBundle and Activity) button in the `Configure` dialog.

 See other projects for bundles.